jvillste/zettelkasten/random ids versus id sequence.md

 Random ids must be big so that there is no collision between branches.
 Often used ids could be compressed away in the files.

-Reding and writing big numers would not be as ergonomic as with smaller numbers.
+Reading and writing big numers would not be as ergonomic as with smaller numbers.
 In practice it would be sufficient to use a prefix of the whole number like when using git hashes.